Quantara/LizardKohn/README.md

 ```
 *Note that you must have Git installed on your machine to clone the repository.
 Alternatively, you can click on the "Code" button on the repository page and copy the URL to clone the repository using Git.
 You can also click on the "Download ZIP" button to download the repository as a zip file and extract it to your local machine.*

-*To install Git, run the following command:*
+*To install Git for Windows, run the following command:*
 ```bash
 winget install --id Git.Git -e --source winget
 ```